thecodechaser/ruby-string-calculator-tdd-kata/README.md

 # Ruby String Calculator TDD Kata

-> This is a TDD implementation of the classic **String Calculator Kata** using Ruby and RSpec.
+> This is a TDD implementation of the **String Calculator Kata** using Ruby and RSpec.

 ## Built With